 - Harder to get feedback and customers — increases likelihood of failure

-- May be harder to get talent and investment — though connections and experience go a long way in the early days
+- It may be harder to get talent and investment — though connections and experience go a long way in the early days

-- If the idea is not great then you may end of wasting time and money doing the wrong thing — speaks to market fit
+- If the idea is not great, then you may end up wasting time and money doing the wrong thing — speaks to market fit

-- Negative judgement can be passed if you remain stealth for too long — being underestimated can be huge advantage as well though
+- Negative judgment can be passed if you remain stealth for too long — being underestimated can be a huge advantage as well though

-- If things are going south it may not be apparent — could be too late to save a struggling company
+- If things are going south, it may not be apparent — it could be too late to save a struggling company

 While a stealth mode startup is not for everyone, they are pretty common in tech.
-In general you stay in stealth only as long as you need to.
+In general, you stay in stealth only as long as you need to.
 While timelines will vary, 1-2 years is pretty common.
 Like most things, there are benefits and risks in starting or staying in stealth.
-Be sure to do your research and ensure you are choosing to enter, stay, or exit stealth mode for the right reasons.
+Be sure to do your research and ensure you choose to enter, stay, or exit stealth mode for the right reasons.
 Good luck and go execute!

 © 2018 – 2021, Steve Flanders.
 All rights reserved.